dotnet/designs/accepted/2022/enhance-vector-codegen.md

   else if (averageElementCountSample >= 2 * Unsafe.SizeOf<Vector256<byte>>())
   {
     // Recompile NarrowUtf16ToAscii with Vector<T> length set to Vector512
   }
+  else if (averageElementCountSample < 2 * Unsafe.SizeOf<Vector128<byte>>())
+  {
+    // Recompile NarrowUtf16ToAscii with Vector<T> length to to Vector1
+  }

   NarrowUtf16ToAscii(pUtf16Buffer, pAsciiBuffer, elementCount);
 }
 ```

 that will sample and recompile `NarrowUtf16ToAscii` to select a larger vector size for `Vector<T>` if the average workload to the method is determined to be worth the cost.

+Philosophically, both approaches allow the developer to focus less on the implementation of the underlying SIMD algorithm and more on its behavior.

 ### Additional `Vector<T>` Methods for Near-Intrinsic Performance